-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2021

-TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-35384

-(Exact name of registrant as specified in its charter)

-Nevada 98-0530147 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 48 South Service Road Melville, NY 11747 (Address of principal executive offices) (Zip Code) Registrant's telephone nur Securities registered pursuant to Section 12(b) of the Act: None nber, including area code: (212) 564-4 922 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share DTST The Nasdaq Capital Market Warrants to purchase shares of Common Stock, par value \$0.001 per share DTSTW The Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes ⊠ No□

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company filer.
-See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer \Box Non-Accelerated Filer \boxtimes Accelerated Filer □ Smaller Reporting Company ⊠ Emerging Growth Company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes 🗆 No 🗵

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of August 12, 2021, was 6,690,311.
+× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE AC T OF 1934 For the quarterly per riod ended September 30, 2021 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 19 34 For the transition period from to Commission File Number: 001-35384 DATA STORAC GE CORPORA strant as specified in its charter) ATION Nevada 98-0530147 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 48 South Service Road Melville, NY 11747 (Address of principal executive offices) (Zip Code) Registrant's telephone numb per, including area code: (212) 564-49 222 Securi ities registered pursuant to Section 12(b) of the Act: None Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share DTST The Nasdaq Capital Market Warra ants to purchase shares of Common Stock, par value \$0.001 per share DTSTW The Nasdaq Capital Market ate by check mark whether the registrant (1) has filed all reports required to bas (or for such shorter period that the registrant was required to file such repo Yes ⊠ No□ indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer.
+See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," a Act.
+Large Accelerated Filer □ Non-Accelerated Filer ⊠ Accelerated Filer □ Smaller Reporting Company ⊠ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒ The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November of Shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November of Shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November of Shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November of Shares ber 11, 2021, was6,692,742.